 It would not be an amazing Christmas, if I didn’t see Clark drinking eggnog out of the glass moose cup and cousin Eddie wearing that ugly hat with the flap!

-By the way I found the glass moose eggnog cup on Amazon two years ago and I couldn’t resist it.
+By the way I found the glass moose eggnog cup on Amazon several years ago and I couldn’t resist it.

 “Clark”.…is a line that is used frequently in the movie “A Christmas Vacation” .
 Since Clark is always doing “something”, his wife continually pleads, “Clark”!!!